 - Over 33% of consumers told their other people about a disappointing experience they had with a website

 On top of losing out on customers that are already on the webpage, poor optimization can result in fewer new leads as well.
 For those eCommerce businesses that rely not on direct referrals, but search engine optimization, to bring in new consumers, mobile optimization is of utmost importance.
 Many of the major search providers have made the availability of a mobile site a key component of a site’s ranking, and ignoring this will result in a less than optimal ranking for your site.
 To ensure optimal placement in search results, your site must be built in a way that provides a quality experience for users of all types of devices.

 Perception matters to the user, and despite the fact that many purchases still take place on laptops or desktop computers, over half of a consumer’s time spent on the site is done using a mobile device.
 To maximize the revenue brought in by your eCommerce site, it is important to ensure a quality experience for all of your users, regardless of the device they choose to use.

 At the same time that eCommerce continues to grow, especially in the area of mobile shopping, users expect your site to provide an experience built using large amounts of heavy resources (such as images and videos) and the latest features and technologies.
 This results in larger and larger websites that are being requested by devices that typically run on slower networks.
 Despite this, customer expectations continue to get higher and higher, and your site’s performance remains a crucial factor in terms of how satisfied your viewers are and, correspondingly, whether they return to your site or not.
 Given the small profit margins present in eCommerce, improving your user’s satisfaction rates and improving your site conversion can mean the difference between success or not.

 To improve your site’s performance, you have to know what is causing any slowdowns on your site.
-For a detailed report with information on how your site is doing, please contact Rigor for a free customized performance report.
+Learn more with Rigor’s free web performance report.